contacted/contacted/README.md

 # Hi there, I'm Eugene 👋

-- 💻 I feel very passionate about iOS development technologies.
+- 💻 I'm in love with Apple products and passionate about iOS development.
 - 📖 I am a firm believer in lifelong learning.
-I keep learning and coding every day, making myself better than yesterday.